FirstHandScientist/pgm_map/README.md

 # GANs

-## TODO Tse/ minmax problem:
+## Tse/ minmax problem:

 1.  robust linear clissifier + feature mapping: for robustness against noise and attack

 2. Minmax learning for remote prediction, find the connection to anto-encoder and GAN, do information bottleneck work, try to see (mutual information estimation in estimation information flow in DNN helps or not)

-## TODO ROBUST probability learning, try to use measure that is robust to noisy samples or outlier, such as beta-estimation, beta divergence, useVAE do the generator may solve the probability of g
+## ROBUST probability learning

+1.  try to use measure that is robust to noisy samples or outlier, such as beta-estimation, beta divergence, useVAE do the generator may solve the probability of g

-### TODO Does current design EOT-GAN help robust classification design/large-scale imaginary classification/ semi-supervised learning?
+## Current design EOT-GAN help robust classification design/large-scale imaginary classification/ semi-supervised learning?

-## TODO Coverlutional lay bounded design, for lipschitz property
+## Coverlutional lay bounded design, for lipschitz property

 <del>First step for the reference(random circulate coverlutional matrix), see if useful</del>

-## TODO Discrete GAN or RBM or Autoencoder
+## Discrete GAN or RBM or Autoencoder

-# Record of reading

-## Causal Inference

-<sup id="ebbae5f70288dc30ee111f6185f56769"><a href="#pearl2018theoretical" title="Pearl, Theoretical Impediments to Machine Learning With Seven Sparks from the Causal Revolution, {arXiv preprint arXiv:1801.04016}, v(), (2018).">pearl2018theoretical</a></sup> explains the theoretical limits of current
-state-of-art machine learning that are mostly based on statistical methods.

 # Bayesian